jamesthesnake/jamesthesnake.github.io/_posts/2025-04-05-french-touch.md

 There's also a certain California dreaming that runs through much of French Touch.
 The imagery of Los Angeles—endless boulevards flanked by towering palm trees and that golden sunset light—is a romanticized vision of America that influenced the aesthetic, especially in later works.
 This fusion of European electronic sensibilities with American dream imagery created something uniquely transportive.
 What started as a movement became a signature sound: nostalgic, futuristic, cinematic, dirty, emotional.

+Part of what makes French Touch so compelling is also what makes it hard to replicate today.
+Those lush, imperfect textures weren’t just stylistic choices — they were the natural result of a specific time, place, and set of tools.
+Many of these tracks were recorded in a single take, often in cramped Parisian apartments or modest studios, using vintage analog gear and early digital samplers.
+There’s a rawness and spontaneity to that process.
+The hiss of a dusty synth, the unquantized groove of a looped disco break, the warmth of tape compression — all of it baked into the DNA of those tracks.
+Today’s high-resolution digital tools are often too clean, too precise.
+When you remove the imperfections, you also risk scrubbing out the soul.